Dispute Resolution

 Can you sue for breach of data protection?

-What defence is there for a claim for breach of privacy or data protection?
+What defences are there for a claim for breach of privacy or data protection?

-• The fact that information disclosed is not judged to be confidential or is not information that someone can claim reasonable expectation of privacy for, such as if it is already publicly available via social media
+• The information disclosed is not confidential or that it’s not information which an individual has a reasonable expectation of privacy, for example if the information is already available to the public via social media and/or other platforms on the internet

-• If the information disclosed is judged to be in the public interest
+• The information disclosed is in the public interest

-There is no definitive answer to how long you can make a claim for a data breach.
-However, the general consensus is that claims for breach of privacy, including data breaches, should be brought within six years.
+There is no definitive authority; however, the general consensus is that claims for breach of privacy including data breaches should be brought within six years.
+This means that breaches within the last six years are potentially eligible.

 • Names